saasbook/ruql/README.md

 Using questions with the EdX platform
 =====================================

-In an edX course, add an inline question to a course unit (multiple choice, text or numeric input, or option dropdown), then in the Edit view select "Advanced Editor", which shows the raw XML of the question.
+To quickly add an inline question (multiple choice, text or numeric input, or option dropdown) to a course unit in EdX Studio:

-Place the Ruby-DSL-encoded question in its own quiz
+1. Create the question in RuQL with an attribute `:name => "some-name"` and put it in some file `questions.rb`
+2. On the command line say `ruql questions.rb edxml -n some-name`
+3. Copy the resulting XML to the Clipboard.
+In Studio, select "Advanced Editor" view for the question, which shows the raw XML of the question.
+Replace that raw XML with the output from `ruql`.
+4. Visually check that the question looks right in Studio, since some markup that is legal in RuQL doesn't format correctly in Studio.

 Creating a Printable Version of a Quiz